A Place For Makers

 Register Here or scroll below

-Basic Bezel Stone Setting
+Basic Bezel Setting

-Discover the joy of stonesetting as a starting point for making jewelry.
-This beginner-friendly class will walk you through using a jeweler’s saw, silver soldering, bezel setting cabochons and faceted stone tube setting.
+Discover the joy of stone setting as a starting point for making jewelry.
+This beginner=friendly class will walk you through using a jeweler’s saw, silver soldering, bezel setting cabochons and faceted stone tube setting.
 Tools and materials included, no experience necessary.
 Instructor: Tayja Danger

 6 Weeks, Mondays